top of page

 until we found out that Pete had abruptly lit out for the West Coast.

-The questions: What's still open?
-What's everyone feel like doing?
+The questions: What's everyone feel like doing?
 Does anyone still WANT to hear (and see!) live music?

 Because THAT's what the Working Class do.